Poorchop/hexchat-scripts/README.md

 See the script comment if you need instructions on how to add a channel to the filter list.

 #### [shortnicks.py] (shortnicks.py)
-Automatically truncate nicknames beyond a user-defined length Use [TingPing's twitch.py script] (https://github.com/TingPing/plugins/blob/master/HexChat/twitch.py) for a more comprehensive twitch experience.
+Automatically truncate nicknames beyond a user-defined length

 *__Usage:__*
 See script comment for instructions

 #### [twitch-autoemote.py] (twitch-autoemote.py)
 Automatically formats twitch.tv emotes with proper capitalization

+Use [TingPing's twitch.py script] (https://github.com/TingPing/plugins/blob/master/HexChat/twitch.py)
+for a more comprehensive Twitch experience.

 *__Usage:__*
 Emotes are automatically formatted only for text sent to channels on twitch.tv IRC.